uwitonzebrendah/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir /tmp/my_first_directory "create the folder in the tmp" mv /tmp/betty /tmp/my_first_directory "moving file betty in tmp to my_first_directory in tmp" rm /tmp/holberton/betty "deleting the file of betty in tmp"
+mkdir /tmp/my_first_directory "create the folder in the tmp" mv /tmp/betty /tmp/my_first_directory "moving file betty in tmp to my_first_directory in tmp" rm /tmp/holberton/betty "deleting the file of betty in tmp" rm -r /tmp/my_first_directory "Delete the directory my_first_directory that is in the /tmp directory"